What’s The First Thing You Should Do When You Get Hacked?

 Don’t Panic!

-Break the connection to the Network
+Break the Connection to the Network

 Disconnecting the device or system compromised from the internet should be your first step in responding to this issue.
 Because of this, the attacker will not be able to compromise your machine further or steal any other data.
 Remove all connected devices from the network if you have reason to believe that several accounts or devices have been hacked.